octadion/handwritten-mmocr/README.md

 - MMOCR
 - PySpellChecker

-## Dataset
+## Dataset Creation and Labelling

 This project requires a handwritten dataset.
-Follow these steps to create and label your dataset:
+You can use the dataset example in [`handwritten-mmocr/dataset/`](./dataset/).
+Follow these steps if you want create and label your dataset:

 1. Collect handwritten samples for your dataset.
 2. Install and set up Label Studio.